AlexeyProvorov/The-world-as-a-knitting-needle/Duolingo test.md

 When a certain person have already delved into a specific area, there are a lot of limitations that can't afford him to go ahead.
 So, a person has to read side-area books or learn something that not strongly related with his specialty.

-At this picture, I see a couple on the bench that had an argument and now they are sitting upset.
-Behind them a huge green park  with a lot of trees.
-On the top right corner there are group of people near to a whitish church.
-The couple has quarreled and everybody don't look at each other.
+At this picture, I see a couple sitting on a bench after having an argument.
+Now they both look upset.
+Behind them, a huge green park  with a lot of trees.
+In the top right corner there is a group of people near a whitish church.
+The couple has quarreled and they looks in different directions.

+This image shows a man and a woman sitting next to each other on a bench in a park.
+They looks upset after having an argument.
+May be after they quarrel they relaitionthips